 In 1969, AvMed began in South Florida as Aviation Medicine to serve the growing airline industry by providing pilot physicals.
 Today, with offices in every major metropolitan area of the state, AvMed aims to inspire its membership of 300,000 Floridians to “Embrace better health.”
 AvMed provides Medicare Advantage coverage in Broward and Miami-Dade counties, Individual and Family coverage in Broward, Miami-Dade, and Palm Beach counties and Commercial coverage in more than 30 counties across the state.
 Major employer clients have been partners for decades, a testament to AvMed’s culture of service, which consistently ranks above statewide peers.
 For more information, visit www.avmed.org.

-Created by Fitzness International, the Morning Mile program provides participating schools or parks with a program guidebook and everything needed to bring the exercise program to their students.
-The program has been so successful with nearly 150 programs in Florida, Texas, California, Louisiana, Canada and on a US Air Force Base near Tokyo, Japan, that venues around the United States and beyond have applied to participate so they can implement the program as well.
+Created by Fitzness International LLC, the Morning Mile® program provides participating schools or parks with a program guidebook and everything needed to bring the exercise program to their students.
+The program has been so successful with over 160 programs in Florida, Texas, California, Louisiana, Missouri, Canada and on a US Air Force Base near Tokyo, Japan, that venues around the United States and beyond have applied to participate so they can implement the program as well.
 A grant from AvMed provided the funding for the Morning Mile starter kits, which give parks the instructions and materials to start the program.
 To learn more about launching or sponsoring the program, visit www.MorningMile.com.

 About The Parks Foundation of Miami-Dade